isomerpages/moe-jieminpri/_information/Parents.md

 _\*For safety of the pupils, cars are not allowed drive into the school premises._
 _\*Please let your child alight safely along the pavement in front of the Main Gate (near to the main building)_
 _\*On raining days, you may drive into the school and drop off or pick up your child / ward at the front porch._

+<h5><a id="#parents6">Visiting School</a></h5>

+When visiting the school, please seek clearance at the security stand and then proceed to the General Office for assistance.
+We will do our best to assist you.
+We seek your co-operation to help us facilitate the smooth running of the school and ensure the safety of our pupils.

+<h5><a id="#parents6">Picking Up Your Child</a></h5>

+* Parents should wait at the designated waiting areas – either front or back gate.
+* If your child is ill,
+	* At least one family member (above 18 years old) or another adult as authorised by the parents needs to pick up the pupil from school.
+	* Family member or adult authorised by parents has to fill up a “Early Release" Form.
+	* Pupils are not allowed to leave the school during curriculum time unless permission is granted by the teacher